 Despite repeated attempts by authorities to calm investors, a series of debt defaults by one of the country's largest infrastructure finance companies since last month has raised fears of wider liquidity problems, hitting Indian stock, bonds and the rupee.

-In a circular the RBI said it would allow banks to account for up to two percentage points more of government securities, held in their statutory liquidity ratio reserves, to help them meet liquidity coverage ratio norms.
+The RBI said it had eased the liquidity coverage ratio norms by allowing banks to account for up to two percentage points more of government securities, held in their statutory liquidity ratio reserves.

 The announcement, along with a hike in import tariffs by the government late on Wednesday, boosted bond and currency market sentiment.